NicholasLennox/passport-explainer/readme.md

 In this screenshot you can see some of the properties that were mentioned earlier, and some others.
 These are not important for now, just understand that there is a lot of effort placed into ensuring cookies are safe from various attacks, such as cross-site scripting (XSS) and cross-site request forgery (CSRF).

-Authentication, in the way that we are doing it for this assingment, can technically be done purely with sessions.
+**Note**: Authentication, in the way that we are doing it for this assingment, can technically be done purely with sessions (no passport).
 You may notice ChatGPT suggesting the use of `req.session` to handle all the login/logout logic.
 Keep in mind, that this is a very manual approach and quickly becomes difficult to manage which is why we use libraries like passport which handle all the session management for us.

 ### passport and passport-local